AdicherlaVenkataSai/microsoft-ai-classroom-series/README.md

 -  Announcement: GoDo links for Module 1 `http://aka.ms/Module1Reference`, `http://aka.ms/Module1GoDo` , `http://aka.ms/AI900Certification`
 -  Any questions post session can be asked at `StudentQ@microsoft.com`

-**There will be similar sessions from 19-Oct to 24-Oct, you can register**
+**There will be similar sessions from 19-Oct to 24-Oct, you can register!!**